kardiachain/go-kardia/dualnode/README.md

 # Dual node
 Currently support Ether-Kardia dual node.
+Neo-Kardia dual node is WIP.

 ### Connects to Ether Rinkeby testnet
 Runs node with `--dual` flag to start dual mode, acting as a full node syncing on both Kardia network and Ethereum Rinkeby testnet.